ndaversa/hubot-jira-bot/README.md

      - the ticket is in progress
      - the ticket is resolved

-You will also be notified (without watching the ticket when):
+You will also be notified if:
      - you are mentioned on the ticket
      - you are assigned to the ticket

+If you are assigned to a ticket, you will be notified when:
+      - a comment is left on the ticket

 To enable or disable this feature you can send the following directly to hubot: